 For more intense fears you still need to face them, but you'll need to be more strategic about cultivating the nerve to do it.
 Willpower alone won't work.
-This article will explain the rationale behind how this is possible.
-Its companion piece lays out a step-by-step guide on how to actually do so.
+This article will explain the rationale behind getting used to your fears.
+Its companion piece lays out a step-by-step guide on how to actually do it.

 When you're afraid of something your mind has formed an association between that thing and feelings of fear and danger.
 For example, a man might be afraid of cats because he was scratched by one as a toddler.
 Whenever he sees a cat his mind takes that as a signal to become tense and nervous.

-Trying to purely think away a fear usually doesn't work
+Trying to purely think away a fear doesn't always work

-When a person is afraid of an object or situation that most people consider fairly harmless and manageable, one of two things happens.
-Sometimes they 100% know their fear is illogical, but they can't help but feel scared anyway.
+When someone's afraid of something which most people consider fairly harmless and manageable, one of two things is going on: Sometimes they 100% know their fear is illogical, but they can't help but feel scared anyway.
 Alternatively, they may feel their fear is justified, because they have distorted beliefs that make it out to be much more threatening than it is.
 Identifying and disarming these unrealistic thoughts is an important part of reducing a fear's power.
 However, simply analyzing and debunking your thinking often isn't enough to complete the job.
 On occassion you can dissolve a fear just by putting it under a logical microscope, but usually they're more stubborn.
 Rationally challenging them either lowers their insensity only somewhat, or doesn't make a dent at all.

-For one, your mind won't give much weight to these rationalizations.
-It responds much more strongly to real-world evidence, and as far as it's concerned it has past experiences that show the fear is reasonable.
+Why?
+For one, your mind will only give so much weight to your rational counterarguments.
+It responds much more strongly to real world evidence, and as far as it's concerned it has past experiences that show the fear is reasonable.
 You can feel at times like you've successfully logically disarmed a belief, but it will often return.
-The other problem is that when you have a fear, it can generate a nearly endless supply of worried thoughts.
-If you debunk some of them, new ones will just take their place.
+Another problem is that when you have a fear, it can generate a nearly endless supply of worried thoughts.
+If you dismantle some of them, new ones will just take their place.

 Improperly designed exposures just reinforce the fear

-This kind of exposure works in two ways.
+Exposure can reduce your fears in two ways.
 The first I've already mentioned.
-The brain is overwriting old associations in light of new experiences.
-To a degree it can't help but do this.
-It's also taking in new information on a more conscious level.
-For example, over a few weeks of being around his friend's animals the recovering cat phobic may think, "I always assumed cats were nasty and aggressive, and since I avoided them I never saw anything to change my mind.
+The brain can automatically adjust old associations in light of new experiences.
+When people properly confront their fears they can also question their assumptions and revise their views on a more conscious level.
+For example, over a few weeks of being around his friend's animals the recovering cat phobic may think, "I always assumed cats were mean and temperamental, and since I avoided them I never saw anything to change my mind.
 But now I've watched my friend's more closely.
 One of them ignores strangers when they come over.
 The other is pretty affectionate, and gets downright weird and goofy when it wants to play.
 Either way, they're both harmless."
-Down the road he may even conclude, "I was playing rough with my uncle's cat and it got a little carried away and nipped me.
+Down the road he may even conclude, "I was play wrestling with my uncle's cat and it got a little carried away and nipped me.
 It didn't really hurt that much.
 I don't know what I was so scared of all those years."

 Flooding and progressive desensitization

-There are two ways to properly expose yourself to your fears.
+There are two preplanned ways to expose yourself to your fears.
 Flooding is when you face them at full force, all at once.
-An example would be to take someone who's afraid of elevators and have them ride in one until they begin to relax, and then repeat the process as often as necessary.
-Technically this approach is effective, but it's also very nerve-racking and most people aren't willing to sign up for it.
+An example would be to take someone who's afraid of elevators and have them ride in one in a skyscraper until they begin to relax, and then repeat the process as often as necessary.
+Technically this approach is effective, but it's also very nerve racking and most people aren't willing to sign up for it.
 It's also hard to do on your own.
 It's too tempting to bail out when your anxiety gets intense.

 Progressive desensitization is when you face your fear in a controlled, manageable way.
 You start with what you can handle, get used to that, and then slowly work your way up to the aspects of your fear that truly scare you.
 Everything is structured to gradually and safely take you to your goal.
-This approach takes the limited resource of raw willpower out of the equation.
-If you start by facing more than you can handle you may be able to gut it out for a short period of time, but that angle of attack won't be sustainable.
+This approach requires less raw willpower, which is a limited resource.
+If you start by facing more than you can handle you may be able to gut it out for a short period, but that angle of attack probably won't be sustainable.

-As an example, someone may start by just standing around elevator doors, until that's no longer anxiety-provoking for them.
+As an example, someone may start by just standing around elevator doors, until it's much less anxiety provoking for them.
 Then they'd try getting on one, but exiting before it moves.
 After that they would try going up and down two floors in a three-story building.
-They may work up to taking a high-speed elevator to the top of a skyscraper.
+They may work up to taking a high speed elevator to the top of a skyscraper.
 The companion article I mentioned earlier covers this approach.